 Oral Presentations

 Oral presentations are the core component of the 44th ISTS Symposium and provide a structured platform for students, researchers, conservationists, and policymakers to share groundbreaking studies, innovative conservation strategies, and critical insights into sea turtle biology and ecology.
-Each speaker is allocated a designated 12 minute timeslot, followed by a brief Q&A session where attendees can engage with presenters to discuss methodologies, findings, and implications.
 The 44th ISTS Symposium will consist of two concurrent oral presentation sessions occurring during four of the seven days of the conference timeframe.
 If you are interested in giving an oral presentation, be sure to submit your abstract on time and choose the “prefer oral” presentation option during registration.

 Poster Presentations